eegli/tinyparse/docs/reference/decamelize-variables.md

 - `username` → `username`
 - `Username` → `username`

 Note that decamelized aliases are only respected for CLI arguments, i.e., array of strings, and not object literals.
+Only long flags are decamelized.
+If you specify any [short flag aliases](reference/short-flags), be aware that they are _not_ decamelized.

 ## Example